 Keeping users on your platform for all their communication needs ensures they spend more time on your platform.
 And most importantly, this ensures that any transaction stays on your platform rather than going around it.

-If you’re a platform that makes money from transactions that occur by bringing two parties together, you really need to keep conversations on-platform to minimize fraud and make sure you’re monetizing your platform effectively.
+Suppose you’re a platform that makes money from transactions that occur by bringing two parties together.
+In that case, you really need to keep conversations on-platform to minimize fraud and make sure you’re monetizing your platform effectively.

 3. The lack of moderation tools